MedAmirSoltani/battery-rul-phm/README.md

 - Battery degradation signals (voltage, discharge time, charging behavior) share the same temporal dynamics as stack indicators (cell voltage, temperature, pressure)
-- The LSTM architecture can be retrained on GEN-HY supervision data to predict stack RUL in real time
+- The LSTM architecture can be retrained to predict stack RUL in real time
 - EIS/DRT diagnostics could be integrated as additional input features to capture AEM-specific degradation mechanisms